Is there a minimum GRE and GPA?

 Can I take courses at other universities once I start the program?

-Once a student begins the program, coursework from another university such as a statistics course cannot be taken at another university.
-A student does however have the opportunity to take coursework in different schools at the University of Southern California if the request is approved by both USC Price and the other school.
+Once a student begins the MPA program, applicable coursework (such as a statistics course) may not be taken at another university.
+A student does, however, have the opportunity to take coursework in different schools at the University of Southern California if a request is approved by both the Price School and the partnering school.

 When are the application deadlines?